Taoyi-Chiang/thesis-repo/README.md

     M --> T5
     M --> T6

-    P[Optional: Exploratory Analysis<br/>(notebooks/exploratory.ipynb)] -.-> A
+    P["Optional: Exploratory Analysis (notebooks/exploratory.ipynb)"] -.-> A
 ```

 1. Module Division and Correspondence with Thesis Chapters

-* data_processing.py:

-Corresponds to the research methodology and data sources in Chapter 1.
+* data_processing.py: Corresponds to the research methodology and data sources in Chapter 1.
 It handles data collection, cleaning, and format conversion (TEI-XML/JSON), ensuring a consistent and standardized input for subsequent analysis.

-* knowledge_graph.py:

-Based on the content of Chapter 2, it constructs the knowledge graph of allusions.
+* knowledge_graph.py: Based on the content of Chapter 2, it constructs the knowledge graph of allusions.
 This module performs node classification and relationship design while providing visualization interfaces.

-* syntactic_analysis.py:

-In accordance with Chapter 3, it analyzes the syntactic roles, dependency structures, and part-of-speech conversions of allusions within sentences.
+* syntactic_analysis.py: In accordance with Chapter 3, it analyzes the syntactic roles, dependency structures, and part-of-speech conversions of allusions within sentences.

-* paragraph_analysis.py:

-Corresponds to Chapter 4 by analyzing allusion density, semantic themes, and rhetorical functions at the paragraph level.
+* paragraph_analysis.py: Corresponds to Chapter 4 by analyzing allusion density, semantic themes, and rhetorical functions at the paragraph level.

-* discourse_analysis.py:

-Derived from Chapter 5’s discourse structure analysis, this module explores the mechanisms of linking and responses between internal and external allusions.
+* discourse_analysis.py: Derived from Chapter 5’s discourse structure analysis, this module explores the mechanisms of linking and responses between internal and external allusions.

-* semantic_drift.py:

-Corresponds to Chapter 6 by focusing on allusion substitutions, context transformations, and semantic drifts in works on the same subject.
+* semantic_drift.py: Corresponds to Chapter 6 by focusing on allusion substitutions, context transformations, and semantic drifts in works on the same subject.

-* visualization.py:

-Manages all visualization requirements uniformly, including the generation of knowledge graphs and statistical charts, making the presentation of results more intuitive.
+* visualization.py: Manages all visualization requirements uniformly, including the generation of knowledge graphs and statistical charts, making the presentation of results more intuitive.

 1. Simplicity of Structure and Maintainability

-* Clear Layering:

-Separates data, code, documentation, and tests, which aligns with best practices and ensures that modifications in one area do not interfere with others.
+* Clear Layering: Separates data, code, documentation, and tests, which aligns with best practices and ensures that modifications in one area do not interfere with others.

-* Modular Design:

-Each analysis module corresponds to a major chapter of the thesis, covering all stages of the research while facilitating future expansion or adjustments.
+* Modular Design: Each analysis module corresponds to a major chapter of the thesis, covering all stages of the research while facilitating future expansion or adjustments.

-* Unit Testing:

-A dedicated tests folder ensures that every module is covered by unit tests, promoting continuous integration and easy maintenance.
+* Unit Testing: A dedicated tests folder ensures that every module is covered by unit tests, promoting continuous integration and easy maintenance.

-* Configuration and Documentation:

-The config.py file along with the docs/ folder provides centralized parameters and explanations, making the project easy to understand and configure.
+* Configuration and Documentation: The config.py file along with the docs/ folder provides centralized parameters and explanations, making the project easy to understand and configure.

 # Arrangement Explanation